Insider trading: By members of Congress

-Members of the US Congress are not exempt from the laws that ban insider trading.
+Members of the U.S. Congress are not exempt from the laws that ban insider trading.
 Because they generally do not have a confidential relationship with the source of the information they receive, however, they do not meet the usual definition of an "insider".
 House of Representatives rules may, however, provide that congressional insider trading is unethical.
 A 2004 study found that stock sales and purchases by senators outperformed the market by 12.3% per year.
 Peter Schweizer points out several examples of insider trading by members of Congress, including action taken by Spencer Bachus following a private, behind-the-doors meeting on the evening of September 18, 2008 wherein Hank Paulson and Ben Bernanke informed members of Congress about the issues due to the 2008 financial crisis; Bachus shorted stocks the next morning and cashed in his profits within a week.
 Also attending the same meeting were Senator Dick Durbin and House Speaker John Boehner; the same day (effective the following day), Durbin sold mutual-fund shares worth $42,696 and reinvested it all with Warren Buffett.
 Also the same day (effective the following day), Boehner cashed out of an equity mutual fund.

 In May 2007, a bill entitled the Stop Trading on Congressional Knowledge Act, or STOCK Act was introduced to hold congressional and federal employees liable for stock trades they made using information they gained through their jobs and also regulate analysts or political intelligence firms that research government activities.
 The STOCK Act was enacted on April 4, 2012.
 In the approximately nine month period ending September 2021, Senate and House members disclosed 4,000 trades of stocks and bonds, worth at least $315 million.